guoyufu-study/maven-site/content/markdown/ide.md

-# Apache Maven IDE Integration
+# Apache Maven IDE 集成
 <!--
 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file